 It was commented that this seemed to be related to the in-loop reshaper in JVET-M0427.
 The chroma residual scaling method in that contribution was suggested to be turned off when separate tree is used in order to avoid potential hardware implementation issues, and that caused some performance loss in chroma.
 In order to compensate for that loss, one potential method is to use adaptive chroma QP.
 It was suggested that the AHG on quantization related matters should also study the interactions between chroma residual scaling and adaptive chroma QP.

-It was remarked that HEVC has an existing signaling scheme for chroma QP signaling, and that method could be extended to support separate trees in a straightforward manner.
-It was remarked that the previous contribution L0428 had this straightforward extension.
+It was remarked that HEVC has an existing signalling scheme for chroma QP signalling, and that method could be extended to support separate trees in a straightforward manner.

+Further discussion on this contribution 1500 - 1510 Jan 16 2019

+The proponent requested revisit in the BoG to discuss proper anchors for chroma QP prediction scheme.
+It was commented that the recommended AHG would design test conditions that vary chroma QP values at the block level, and that the proponent is encouraged to bring different schemes to show their benefits under these test conditions.

 Recommendation: establish an AHG on quantization related matters, and further study the method proposed in this contribution and the previous method in L0428

 JVET-M0188 On quantization parameter signalling considering CU area [O. Chubach, T.-D. Chuang, C.-W. Hsu, C.-Y. Chen, Y.-W. Huang, S.-M. Lei (MediaTek)]